paleopollen/palyim-omero-docker/README.md

 ## Environment file

-Add a .env file using the following template as reference:
+Add a .env file using the following template as reference.
+Please note that these values are only priovided as an example and should NOT be used in any deployed instances:
 ```text
 OMERO_ROOT_PASSWORD=omero
 POSTGRES_PASSWORD=omero